Civic and economic well-being serves everyone

 Akron Community Foundation believes all residents of Summit County can find prosperity and success in the region with the proper mix of money and community involvement.

-Over the past decade, the community foundation directed approximately $8 million in competitive grants that encourage:
+Since 2000, the community foundation has directed approximately $6.9 million in competitive grants that encourage:

 - Economic development, employment and consumer rights, including support for the Fund for Our Economic Future